+Two Environmental Science CDTs in Artificial Intelligence (AI) were awarded by UKRI.
 This builds on collaborative work between UKRI partners to develop a clear picture of the training needs in AI, related technologies, their applications and implications.
-The call represents an exciting opportunity for highly multidisciplinary doctoral research training in an area of key importance to the UK.

 AI technologies have significant potential application across the breadth of NERC's remit.
 The ability of the environmental science community to effectively use AI approaches in managing, manipulating and interrogating big data for complex analysis and decision-making at increased spatial resolution and in real-time represents a step-change in potential understanding of anthropogenic impact on the environment, as well as the impact of the environment on the operating context of the human population and economy.

 The next generation of environmental scientists will require a broad skill base that combines both development and implementation of innovative environmental monitoring techniques with the necessary mathematical, computational and data management skills to apply AI techniques to environmental challenges.